 Schedules aren’t available for contract line items, and community users can’t access them.

-A timeline that includes all the steps (milestones) that support agents must complete to resolve a support record.
+A timeline that includes all the steps (milestones) that support agents must complete to resolve a case.
 Each process includes the logic needed to determine how to enforce the correct service level for your customers.
-Entitlement processes come in two types: Case and Work Order.

 Not all entitlements need processes.
 For example, a simple entitlement might just state that a customer is eligible for phone support 24/7.
 If you need to add time-dependent steps or service levels to that definition—for example, if you want a supervisor to be notified by email when a customer’s case goes unresolved for two hours—you need an entitlement process.

 A required step in your entitlement process.
 Milestones are metrics that represent service levels to provide to each of your customers.
 Examples of milestones include First Response and Resolution Time on cases.

 A time-dependent workflow action that occurs on a milestone in an entitlement process.
 For example, you might add the following actions to a milestone:

 Send an email alert to certain users one hour before a first response milestone is scheduled to expire

 Update certain fields on a case one minute after a first response is completed

 There are three types of milestone actions: